jmadushanka6/Cart-Service/README.md

     Edge Cases Considered

         Empty items list

-        Missing or invalid rule parameters
+        Missing or invalid parameters
         Negative price or quantity
         Quantity must be an integer
         Category/name must be strings
         Supports multiple atomic conditions (limited testing in MVP) Inactive rules are ignored
-        Missing params handled safely
-        (rules.json is not validated for MVP.)
+        Missing params handled safely(rules.json is not validated for MVP.)

 ## Installation